Torpor

 Torpor is a state of decreased physiological activity in an animal, usually marked by a reduced body temperature and metabolic rate.
 Torpor enables animals to survive periods of reduced food availability.
 The term "torpor" can refer to the time a hibernator spends at low body temperature, lasting days to weeks, or it can refer to a period of low body temperature and metabolism lasting less than 24 hours.

 The word comes from the early 13th century, originating from the Latin, torpor, to be numb or sluggish.

-Animals that undergo torpor include birds (hummingbirds, notably strisores) and some mammals, including many marsupial species, rodent species (such as mice), and bats.
+Animals that undergo torpor include birds (hummingbirds, notably strisores) and some mammals, including many marsupial species, rodent species (such as mice), and in many families of bats as a result of convergent evolution.
 During the active part of their day, such animals maintain normal body temperature and activity levels, but their metabolic rate and body temperature drop during a portion of the day (usually night) to conserve energy.
 Some animals seasonally go into long periods of inactivity, with reduced body temperature and metabolism, made up of multiple bouts of torpor.
 This is known as hibernation if it occurs during winter or aestivation if it occurs during the summer.
 Daily torpor, on the other hand, is not seasonally dependent and can be an important part of energy conservation at any time of year.
 Torpor is a well-controlled thermoregulatory process and not, as previously thought, the result of switching off thermoregulation.

-Marsupial torpor differs from non-marsupial mammalian (eutherian) torpor in the characteristics of arousal.
-Eutherian arousal relies on a heat-producing brown adipose tissue as a mechanism to accelerate rewarming.
-The mechanism of marsupial arousal is unknown, but appears not to rely on brown adipose tissue.

 Evolution

+Endothermy and the Origins of Torpor

 The evolution of torpor likely accompanied the development of homeothermy.
 Animals capable of maintaining a body temperature above ambient temperature when other members of its species do not would have a fitness advantage.
 Benefits of maintaining internal temperatures include increased foraging time and less susceptibility to extreme drops in temperature.
 This adaptation of increasing body temperature to forage has been observed in small nocturnal mammals when they first wake up in the evening.

 Although homeothermy lends advantages such as increased activity levels, small mammals and birds maintaining an internal body temperature spend up to 100 times more energy in low ambient temperatures compared to ectotherms.
 To cope with this challenge, these animals maintain a much lower body temperature, staying just over ambient temperature rather than at normal operating temperature.
 This reduction in body temperature and metabolic rate allows the prolonged survival of animals capable of entering torpid states.

-In 2020, scientists reported evidence of the torpor in Lystrosaurus living ~250 Mya in Antarctica – the oldest evidence of a hibernation-like state in a vertebrate animal.